A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Introduction

+Our main observation here is that when using shifted Laplacian solvers, it is not necessary to capture global information.
+The added attenuation yields solution with a local support only, (see Fig. \ref{fig:shifted}), hence, dividing the domain into subdomains and solving the problem locally will not harm the convergence of shifted Laplacian.
+In other words, we use the added value of domain decomposition to exploit the inevitable locality weakness generated by the added attenuation in shifted Laplacian.
+In this way we enjoy the advantages of both methods, and we show that the combination can yield the same convergence properties of each of the methods alone.

-Our paper is organized as follows: in the next two subsections we present the elastic Helmholtz equation, discuss its discretization, and briefly present the general shifted Laplacian method.
-In Section \ref{sec:Method} we present our method, and discuss the relation between the acoustic and elastic equations in the case of fully incompressible material.
+Our paper is organized as follows: in Section \ref{sec:Backg} we give mathematical preliminaries: we present the elastic Helmholtz equation, discuss its discretization and briefly present the general shifted Laplacian method and the DD method.
+In Section \ref{sec:Method} we present our multigrid method, and discuss the relation between the acoustic and elastic equations in the case of fully incompressible material.
+In Section~\ref{sec:hybridDD} we present the combination of the DD method into our hybrid preconditioner.
+In Section \ref{sec:LFA} we hold local Fourier analysis for the Vanka smoother we use in the multigrid cycle.
 Finally in Section \ref{sec:NumericalResults} we demonstrate the properties and efficiency of our method in a few numerical examples in two and three dimensions.